fizzle77/JAFDTC/doc/README.md

 Links are particularly useful when you have basic setups that you tend to reuse often.
 For example, you might want to always configure your MFDs one way for A2G and another way for A2A.
 Let's assume configurations for our airframe support an MFD system (MFD) that sets up cockpit displays and a navigation system (NAV) that sets up steerpoints.
 Once you setup your A2G and A2A MFD configurations, you can simply link to them from new configurations to avoid having to set the MFDs up again in the new configuration.

 ![](images/Core_Cfg_Links.png)

+Here, the arrow points to the source system configuration: the MFD system configuration in "A2G Mission" comes from (or, is linked to) the MFD system configuration in "A2G Fav".

-Any change you make to the MFD system in "A2G Fav" or "A2A Fav" will be immediately reflected in the configurations that link to these system configurations; in this example, "A2G Mission", "A2A Mission", and "Range A2A".
+Any change you make to the MFD system in "A2G Fav" or "A2A Fav" is immediately reflected in the configurations that link to these system configurations; in this example, "A2G Mission", "A2A Mission", and "Range A2A".
 Once linked, only the original is editable.
 That is, the A2G MFD system will be read-only in "A2G Mission" but may be edited through "A2G Fav".

-Links connect individual systems in two different configurations.
+Links connect *individual* systems in two different configurations.
 Though "A2A Fav" and "A2G Mission" have linked their MFD system configurations, they have completely independent NAV system configurations.

-Furhter, different systems can link to different configurations.
+Further, different systems can link to different configurations.
 In the above picutre, "Range A2A" gets it's MFD setup from "A2A Fav" and its NAV setup from "KLAS STPTs".
-There is no limit to the number of systems that may link to a particular setup.
+There is no limit to the number of systems that can link to a particular system configuration.

+Links are not affected by changes to configuration names: renaming "A2G Fav" to "A2G Base", for example, will not break the link with "A2G Mission".
+In addition, settings are not lost when you delete a source configuration.
+For example, though deleting "A2G Fav" will break the link with "A2G Mission", the MFD settings in "A2G Mission" will match the MFD settings from "A2G Fav" when the configuration was deleted.

-> Linking system configurations is described further
+> The mechanics of linking system configurations through the user interface is covered
 > [below](#system-editor-page).

+## Configuration Storage

+JAFDTC stores configuration and supporting files, such as settings, in the `Documents\JAFDTC` folder for the active profile.
+Configurations are found in the `Configs` folder.
+Generally, you should not need to access the files in the `JAFDTC` folder as JAFDTC provides import and export functions (see below) to allow the exchange of information.

+> As with all things, there are exceptions.
+A good general rule is if the JAFDTC UI can do
+> something, use the UI and don't try to work around it.

 ## Uploading Configurations to DCS

-Once built, a *Configuration* can be uploaded into the corresponding airframe in DCS through the scripting engine that DCS exposes to the local system.
+Once set up, a *Configuration* can be uploaded into the corresponding airframe in DCS through the scripting engine that DCS exposes to the local system.
 To upload, JAFDTC walks through the configuration, updating system parameters that differ from their defaults in the jet.
 For example, consider a BINGO warning system.
 If you change the BINGO value from the default for